mobie/mobie.github.io/specs/mobie_project_spec.md

 ## Project

 The `project` and its associated `datasets` are stored in a directory structure with the project corresponding to the root directory.
-This directory must contain a `datasets.json` file, which lists the available datasets and specifies the default dataset, which will be opened when starting the MoBIE viewer for this project.
-The project must contain at least one dataset directory.
+This directory must contain a `datasets.json` file, with the following fields:
-The dataset directory names and the names in `datasets.json` must be identical.
+- `datasets`: list of the available datasets.
+The dataset directory names must match the names in the list.
+A project must at least contain one dataset.
+- `defaultDataset`: the dataset that will be opened when the MoBIE viewer is started for this project.
+- `specVersion`: The version of the MoBIE specification for this dataset.

 See an example project structure, slightly adapted from the [zebrafish-lm project](https://github.com/mobie/zebrafish-lm-datasets), and the corresponding `datasets.json` below.
 ```